 Having a dedicated email address is a win, especially if your own email is something like email@example.com.
 It should have an air of professionalism about it!

-A pivotal part of my own development were the words of another yoga teacher:
+A pivotal part of my own development was the words of another yoga teacher:

 “decide what is acceptable to you”

 …working hours, the times of day that you respond to messages or return calls, how you price or lead your classes.

 It’s important to have that little bit of detachment from your business so that you can remain authentically you.

 Hands up who wants to be at the beck and call of Tom, Dick or Harriet who may not even show up to your class after all your carefully worded emails, text messages or instantly answered telephone calls in the middle of the night?

 Nope.
 Didn’t think so.
 Value yourself and value your time.

 Embrace your class sizes and make them count.

 “I only had 3 people in my class”

 “THREE people took the time to come and learn yoga with me!”